Concessionary Bus Travel Act 2007

-The Concessionary Bus Travel Act 2007 is an Act of the Parliament of the United Kingdom which entitles all people resident in England who are either disabled or over the age of 60 to free travel on local buses at off-peak times anywhere within England (transport being a devolved matter and therefore within the purview of the Scottish Parliament, Welsh Assembly and Northern Ireland Assembly); previously, free travel had only been available within the recipient's local authority area.
+The Concessionary Bus Travel Act 2007 is an act of the Parliament of the United Kingdom which entitles all people resident in England who are either disabled or over the age of 60 to free travel on local buses at off-peak times anywhere within England (transport being a devolved matter and therefore within the purview of the Scottish Parliament, Senedd and Northern Ireland Assembly); previously, free travel had only been available within the recipient's local authority area.

 According to Age UK free bus travel is a life line enabling older people to maintain independence and get to local services, notably health care and shopping.
 Free bus travel combats social isolation and increases social inclusion allowing older people to stay in touch with their friends and families.

+The act gives free bus travel to eligible individuals between 9.30am and 11pm on weekdays.
+Local authorities are able to offer further concessions beyond those offered nationwide.